MarcinKilarski/Interactive-Website-Performance-Report/README.md

 Changelog:

-- Adding pages: Google Ads, Google Search Console, Facebook Ads
+- Added pages: Ads 1, Ads 2
 - Corrected positive and negative colours for all page load and bounce rate scorecards
-- Tens of smaller improvements were made to the layout and charts
+- Tens of small improvements

 ## Instructions